Why You Need to Try Protein Balance!

 Why Should I Try Protein Balance?

 If you were a purchaser of KidActiv, Protein Balance is a delicious tasting alternative that’s great to support the nutritional needs of your active teenager.
-The Choc Malt flavour might make it appealing for you to try it yourself!
-Or if you/someone in your life is aging and has any concerns about their protein and fibre intake it’s a great tasting option to try out.
+Yes - protein powder is safe for children/teenagers, and the Choc Malt flavour might make it appealing for you to try it yourself!

 Ebony is our resident wordsmith here at Bulk!
 A reforming journalist and a graduate of the University of Tasmania, she's our resident copywriter, cat mum, pilates princess and (self appointed) Chief Swiftie!